-FTP You can use FTP (File Transfer Protocol) to send and receive files.
+If you have access to FTP (File Transfer Protocol) you can use the tnt machine to send and receive files.
 You can send MicroImages sample data to accompany error reports, and you can also receive files of new features or fixes.
 Use the command ftp ftp.microimages.com and log in as user anonymous with the password equal to your email address.

 • Send Please send your files to the /pub/incoming/<yourname> directory.
 Use the mkdir command to create a directory in /pub/incoming for your files.
 Please remember to notify MicroImages software support by email or FAX saying where you put your files.
 Also include a readme file that explains why you are sending the file.
-You may send tar and zip compressed files if you wish.
+You may send tar, hqx, and zip compressed files if you wish.

 Do not send data files by email.
 All files not placed in a <yourname> directory under /pub/incoming will be deleted.